-This SEA identifies the main potential negative consequences that the EU society at large would face in the framework of the potential restriction of lead in white glasses used for optical applications.
+This SEA identifies the main potential negative consequences that the EU society at large would face in the framework of the potential restriction of cadmium and lead in filter glasses and glasses used for reflectance standards.
 It has been performed in line with existing ECHA guidance for the preparation of the Socio-Economic Analysis.
-The results are based on a survey focused on the EU test and measurement equipment industry, with market share coverage of approximately 70% of the EU market.
+The results are based on a survey focused on the EU test and measurement equipment industry, with market share coverage of approximately 70 % of the EU market.
 It therefore provided sufficiently reliable data for a representative extrapolation of the EU market.

-Overall, the results of the SEA demonstrate the safe use of lead (Pb) in white glasses used for optical applications and can reasonably justify the renewal of this exemption on the grounds that a broad restriction would have disproportionate negative impacts on society when compared with the risk to human health, animal health or the environment.
+Overall, the results of the SEA demonstrate the safe use of cadmium (Cd) and lead (Pb) in filter glasses and glasses used for reflectance standards and can reasonably justify the renewal of this exemption, on the grounds that a broad restriction would have disproportionate negative impacts on society when compared with the risk to human health, animal health or the environment.

-The total monetized impact of a non-renewal is estimated in the range of 1.2 billion EUR and 1.6 billion EUR, including: [CONF.]
+The total monetized impact of a non-renewal is estimated in the range of 1 billion EUR to 1.5 billion EUR, including: [CONF.]
 EUR of economic impacts (EBIT loss) on test and measurement industrial type products' manufacturers; [CONF.]
 EUR of substitution costs; [CONF.]
 EUR of social impacts deriving from unemployment.
 This is a conservative estimate (lower bound), on the understanding this is not the sole injury likely to be suffered in the EU.

-In terms of business and market impacts, a non-renewal would constraint most of the companies currently supplying RoHS-based test and measurement industrial products to cease production and business activities of all products that include lead.
+In terms of business and market impacts, a non-renewal would constraint most of the companies currently supplying RoHS-based test and measurement industrial products to cease production and business activities of all products that include cadmium and lead.

-In addition, and pursuant to Article 5 of the RoHS Directive a continuation of exemption 13(a) Annex III is warranted as no suitable alternatives to the RoHS restricted substance are available.
+In addition, and pursuant to Article 5 of the RoHS Directive a continuation of exemption 13(b) Annex III is warranted as no suitable alternatives to the RoHS restricted substance are available.

-ANNEX I
+6. ANNEX I